Taipei Joint Bus System: Transfer concession

 Easycard users can enjoy a concession fare when transferring between buses and MRTs within one hour.
 When this concession is applied, the full fare is $8, and the student fare is $6.
 For elders, physically/mentally handicapped persons and children, this concession fare is $4.
 (Alternately, if elders have "free points" on their easycard, one "point" may be deducted as the fare.)
 But this concession can only be applied to the one leg of the journey.

 Routes

 Ordinary routes

 Route numbers contain 1 to 3 digits.

-Trunk routes
+Trunk routes (Metro Bus)

 Serving major thoroughfares in Taipei City, these trunk routes are named after the major thoroughfares they serve: "Xinyi Trunk Line," for example, serves a major length of Xinyi Road.
 Some of the trunk routes were later renumbered due to changes in transit policy.
 Nanjing Trunk, serving Nanjing East and West Roads, for example, were renamed as "MacArthur New Village shuttle bus," then later renamed as "Red 25" as a feeder shuttle to the MRT red line.
 Zhongxiao Trunk, serving Zhongxiao East and West Roads, was dropped due to the route overlapping with the MRT Blue Line.
 With the addition of low-floor buses and the inauguration of Taipei Nangang Exhibition Hall, a new "Zhongxiao New Trunk Line" was added along with "Xinyi New Trunk Line."